 Keep in mind that each theme could have different options for customization.
 Hence, the menu on the left may look slightly different to you.
 In any case, you’re free to explore every possibility and preview your adjustments by pressing “Theme actions” and on the drop-down “Preview theme”.
 Feeling excited about your new site already?

-Step 5 of Shopify Setup – Add the Products To Your Site
+Step 5 – Add the Products to Your Site

 First pick select “Products” from the left menu on home.